Living in Indonesia, A Site for Expatriates

 Malaria

 Malaria is a potential problem in almost all areas outside the main metropolitan centers in Indonesia.
-It is more effective - and healthier - to rely more on anti-mosquito measures than on anti-parasite drugs.
+It is more effective and healthier to rely more on anti-mosquito measures than on anti-parasite drugs.
 Be aware of these points:

-• For prophylactic drugs to be effective they must be taken regularly according to the recommended schedule
+• For prophylactic drugs to be effective, they must be taken regularly according to the recommended schedule.

-• Prophylactic medication does NOT offer absolute protection
+• Prophylactic medication does NOT offer absolute protection.

-• Exceeding the recommended dose of prophylactic medication does not increase its effectiveness and will increase the risk of side effects, which can (rarely) be serious.
+• Exceeding the recommended dose of prophylactic medication does not increase its effectiveness and will increase the risk of side effects, which may (rarely) be serious.
 Before certain types of malaria prophylaxis are prescribed, a doctor's examination and laboratory tests are advised.

 Personal protective measures can greatly reduce the risk of being bitten by the anopheles mosquito.
 Because of its night time feeding habits, malaria transmission occurs primarily between dawn & dusk.

-• apply sparingly and only to exposed skin
+• Apply sparingly and only to exposed skin

-• never apply high concentrations to skin (use those for clothing)
+• Never apply high concentrations to skin (use those for clothing)

-• do not inhale or swallow or get it in eyes or mucous membranes
+• Do not inhale or swallow or get it in eyes or mucous membranes

-• do not apply to hands that may touch eyes or mouth
+• Do not apply to hands that may touch eyes or mouth

-• do not apply to wounds, rashes, or abrasions
+• Do not apply to wounds, rashes, or abrasions

-• wash repellent off after coming indoors to stay
+• Wash repellent off after coming indoors to stay

-• if skin starts to burn, wash repellent off and seek medical advice
+• If skin starts to burn, wash repellent off and seek medical advice

 DEET-based repellents should last for up to 4 hours.